 Pakistan Startup Grants & Loans: Government Opportunities

-Pakistan’s startup scene is growing fast, and in 2025, there are more government funding opportunities than ever before.
+Pakistan’s startup scene is growing fast, and in 2025, there are more Startup Grants & Loans than ever before.
 Whether you’re building the next big thing in tech, fintech, agriculture, healthcare, or the creative space, public support is finally catching up with the innovation happening on the ground.

-From government-backed grants and youth loan schemes to university-led funds focused on commercialization, you’ll find options here that don’t take equity just a solid idea and commitment to grow.
+From government-backed Startup Grants & Loans to youth loan schemes and university-led funds focused on commercialization, you’ll find options here that don’t take equity—just a solid idea and commitment to grow.

-This guide rounds up only the verified, active government programs that are currently offering seed grants, soft loans, or non-equity support all grouped clearly so you can find what fits your startup’s needs and stage.
+This guide rounds up only the verified, active Startup Grants & Loans that are currently offering seed grants, soft loans, or non-equity support, all grouped clearly so you can find what fits your startup’s needs and stage.

 1- Ignite – National Technology Fund